-The Blair Witch Project wasn't the first found-footage film ever made, and neither was it the only such film released in the late 90s.
-It certainly wasn't the first piece of American horror to pass itself off as a true story, either - Edgar Allan Poe was passing tales off as fact in the 19th century.
-There was one thing that was new about The Blair Witch Project: its marketing campaign.
+The Blair Witch Project wasn’t the first found-footage film ever made, and neither was it the only such film released in the late ’90s.
+It certainly wasn’t the first piece of American horror to present itself as a true story, either – Edgar Allan Poe was passing tales off as fact in the 19th century.
+But there was one thing that was new about The Blair Witch Project: its marketing campaign.

-Around six months before Blair Witch was first screened at Sundance in January 1998, directors Eduardo Sanchez and Daniel Myrick launched a website, which sketched in the background details around their story: in October 1994, three film students went off into the Maryland woods to make a documentary about a local legend concerning witches and a child-snatching hermit called Rustin Parr.
-The students failed to return, and a subsequent police search unearthed only a few clues as to their whereabouts - the most significant find being a buried duffle bag containing various tapes and videos, which formed the basis of The Blair Witch Project film.
+Around six months before Blair Witch was first screened at Sundance in January 1998, directors Eduardo Sanchez and Daniel Myrick launched a website, which sketched in the background details of their story: in October 1994, three film students went off to make a documentary about a local legend concerning witches and a child-snatching hermit called Rustin Parr.
+The students failed to return, and a subsequent police search unearthed only a few clues as to their whereabouts – the most significant find being a buried duffle bag containing various audio tapes and videos, which formed the basis of The Blair Witch Project film.

 After Sanchez and Myrick sold the finished movie to distributor Artisan Entertainment in 1999, the filmmakers continued to update the site with new snippets of information – interviews, bogus news stories, images from the site where the students were said to have disappeared – with Artisan helping to perpetuate the low-key campaign.
 The site served as a launch pad for a cunningly-woven web of misinformation.
 The website was plugged on message boards, while entries on IMDb stated that the students behind the film were still missing.

-Gradually, word of these disappearances and the resulting footage spread, with speculation fanned further by Artisan's refusal to advertise the film conventionally.
+Gradually, word of these disappearances and the resulting footage spread, with speculation fanned further by Artisan’s refusal to advertise the film conventionally.
 Footage was shown in colleges.
 A documentary on the Sci-Fi Channel further blurred the line between fiction and reality.
-Brief, low-fi teaser trailers showed tantalising snippets of footage - not least actress Heather Donahue's terrorised face, an image which would soon become famous - and most importantly, the address for the Blair Witch website.
+Brief, low-fi teaser trailers showed tantalizing snippets of footage – not least actress Heather Donahue’s terrorised face, an image which would soon become famous.
+Last, and most importantly, the trailers showed the address for the Blair Witch website.

 The film came along at just the right moment in the web’s history.
 Before the advent of YouTube and social media, the structure of the net in 1999 provided a platform for information to be shared, but not at the speed and efficiency we enjoy today.
 The Blair Witch Project‘s filmmakers found a way to use the web to their advantage, spreading their mythology at a time when verifying its accuracy was still difficult.
 In the process, the Blair Witch website racked up millions of hits, forming a community of people eager to see the movie, thus creating a new form of marketing that was as effective, and far cheaper, than traditional forms of advertising and promotion.